 by David Driman, MBChB FRCPC

-The diagnosis of SSP is usually made after the adenoma is removed during a medical procedure called a colonoscopy.
-The lesion may be removed in one piece or in multiple pieces.
+The diagnosis of SSL is usually made after the adenoma is removed during a medical procedure called a colonoscopy.
+The adenoma may be removed in one piece or in multiple pieces.
 The tissue sample is then sent to a pathologist for examination.

-All SSPs require complete removal at colonoscopy but the presence of dysplasia may require a quicker repeat colonoscopy if the removal wasn’t complete on the first visit.
+All SSLs require complete removal at colonoscopy but the presence of dysplasia may require a quicker repeat colonoscopy if the removal wasn’t complete on the first visit.

-A margin in an SSP is the part of the colon or rectum that the gastroenterologist or surgeon cuts to remove the abnormal tissue.
-Pathologists do not usually state in their report whether the SSP has been completely removed or not, as this is thought to be best judged by the physician doing the colonoscopy.
+A margin in an adenoma is the part of the colon or rectum that the gastroenterologist or surgeon cuts to remove the abnormal tissue.
+Pathologists do not usually state in their report whether the SSL has been completely removed or not, as this is thought to be best judged by the physician doing the colonoscopy.

-If there is cancer within the SSP, the pathology report must indicate the distance of the cancer from the margin (the point at which the adenoma was attached to the colon).
+If there is cancer within the SSL, the pathology report must indicate the distance of the cancer from the margin (the point at which the SSL was attached to the colon).